Huia: Social behaviour and reproduction

 Little is known about the huia's reproduction, as only two eggs and four nests were ever described.
 The only known huia egg to still exist is in the collection of the Museum of New Zealand Te Papa Tongarewa.
 The breeding season for mating, building nests, laying eggs and raising young is thought to have been late spring (October–November).
 It is thought they nested solitarily; pairs are said to have been territorial and the birds would remain on their territories for life.
 Huia appear to have raised just one brood per season; the number of eggs in a clutch is variously described as being 3–5, 4, 2–4 and 1–4.
 These eggs were greyish with purple and brown speckles, and measured 45 by 30 mm.
 Incubation was mostly by the female, though there is evidence that the male also had a small role, as rubbed-bare brooding patches that were smaller than those of females were discovered on some males in November.
 The incubation period is unknown.
 Eggshells were apparently removed from the nest by adults.
-The brood size was usually one or two, though there was the odd record of up to three chicks in a single nest.
+The brood size was usually one or two, though there were occasional records of up to three chicks in a single nest.
 Nests were constructed in varying places: in dead trees, the crooks of large branches, tree hollows, on branches, or "on or near the ground", and some nests were covered with hanging vegetation or vines.
 The nest itself was a large saucer-shaped structure, up to 350 mm in diameter and 70 mm deep, with thick walls of dry grass, leaves and "withered stems of herbaceous plants".
 A central small, shallow cup of soft materials such as grass and fine twigs cushioned and insulated the eggs.
 After hatching, young remained in the family group and were fed by the adults for three months, by which time they appeared adult.